n0tafakename/SpaceInvaders/README.md

 # SpaceInvaders
-Full emulation of Intel 8080 and playable Space Invaders

-Currently only the processor is complete and has not been thoroughly tested
+Emulation of an i8080 processor and it's application in a Space Invaders emulator, built in C with SDL2.
+Does not yet emulate sound or support 2 player.